Iwamoto Mari

-Iwamoto Mari (巖本 真理, 19 January 1926―11 May 1979) was a Japanese violinist.
+Iwamoto Mari (巖本 真理, 19 January 1926―11 May 1979) was a Japanese violinist and educator.
+She founded the Iwamoto Mari String Quartet and was a professor at the Tokyo Academy of Music.

 Biography

-Born in Japan to a Japanese father (Masahito Iwamoto) and an American mother (Marguerite, nee Magruder).
-She took violin lessons from Anna Bubnova-Ono (Anna Dmitrievna Bubnova) after age 6.
+Born in Japan to a Japanese father, Masahito Iwamoto, and an American mother, Marguerite (nee Magruder).
+She took violin lessons from Anna Bubnova-Ono (Anna Dmitrievna Bubnova) after the age of six.
 She was a child prodigy, winning the All Japan Music Competition's violin category in 1937.

 From 1946 to 1949, she was a professor at the Tokyo Academy of Music, resigning the post in 1949 in order to spend a year in the USA.
-She stayed there in a year and half, and took lesson of George Enescu in Chicago, and Louis Persinger in New York at The Juilliard School.
+She stayed there in a year and half, and took lessons by George Enescu in Chicago, and Louis Persinger in New York at The Juilliard School.
 On 14 June 1950, she took a recital at the Town Hall.

 She resumed to play a soloist after coming back to Japan.
 In addition, She founded the Iwamoto Mari String Quartet in 1967, with violinist Tomoda Yoshiaki, viola player Suganuma Junji and cellist Kuranuma Toshio; the quartet won a special prize at the Suntory Music Award in 1979, shortly prior to Mari's death from cancer on 11 May 1979.